gvtsch/gvtsch.github.io/content/Blog/Embeddings and similarity metrics.md

 ### Measuring the similarity of embeddings

-Various mathematical metrics are used to measure the semantic similarity between vectors. [[cosine_similarity|Cosine similarity]] and the [[dotproduct|dot product]] are particularly important in the context of natural language processing (NLP) and large language models (LLMs), as they evaluate the direction of vectors and thus robustly capture semantic similarity.
+Various mathematical metrics are used to measure the semantic similarity between vectors. [[Cosine similarity|Cosine similarity]] and the [[Scalar Product|dot product]] are particularly important in the context of natural language processing (NLP) and large language models (LLMs), as they evaluate the direction of vectors and thus robustly capture semantic similarity.
 In addition, there are distance measures such as Euclidean or Manhattan distance, which measure the _distance_ between vectors in space.

-Here, we will compare [[cosine_similarity|Cosine similarity]], the scalar product together with Euclidean and Manhattan distance in an example to illustrate their differences and relationships in the evaluation of semantic proximity.
+Here, we will compare [[Cosine similarity|Cosine similarity]], the scalar product together with Euclidean and Manhattan distance in an example to illustrate their differences and relationships in the evaluation of semantic proximity.

 ```python
 def vector_metrics (vector_a: np.ndarray, vector_b: np.ndarray) -> tuple[float, float, float, float]: